-Guidelin es for Canadian I Drinking Water Quality (Au g 2012) Table 1 - Micr obiological Parameters Parameter (approval) Guideline Common sources Health considerations Applying the guideline Total coliforms (2006) At exit of municipal treatment plant or throughout semi-public systems: MAC of none detectable/100 mL Human and animal faeces; naturally occurring in water, soil and vegetation Total collforms are not used as indicators of potential health effects from pathogenic microorganisms; they are used as an operational tool to determine how well the drinking water treatment system is operating.
-In water leaving a treatment plant, the presence of total coliforms indicates that the water has been inadequately treated and may contain pathogenic microorganisms; in semi-public systems, the presence of total coliforms generally indicates that the system is vulnerable to contamination and that additional actions need to be taken; in a distribution and storage system, detection of total coliforms can indicate regrowth of the bacteria in distribution system biofilms or In municipal distribution systems: No consecutive samples or no more than 10% of samples should contain total coliforms intrusion of untreated water; thus, exceedances of the distribution system goal should be investigated.
-Turbidity (2003) Guideline $Treated$ water < 0.1 Naturally occurring particles: Indirect associations: particles can harbour microorganisms, protecting them from disinfection, and can entrap heavy metals and biocides; elevated or fluctuating turbidity in filtered water can indicate a problem with the water treatment process and a potential increased risk of pathogens in treated water.
-Guidelines apply to individual filter turbidity for systems that use surface water or GUDI; drinking water from some sources may meet exemption criteria from filtration requirements established by the appropriate authority; increases in distribution system turbidity can be indicative of deteriorating water quality and should be investigated. $\frac{\leq 0.1 \text{ NTU}}{\text{Table 1}}$ footnote4
+Guidelin Drinking Water Quality (Aug g 2012) Table 1 - Microbiological Parameters Parameter (approval) Guideline Common sources Health considerations Applying the guideline Total coliforms (2006) At exit of municipal treatment plant or throughout semi-public systems: MAC of none detectable/100 mL Human and animal faeces; naturally occurring in water, soil and vegetation Total collforms are not used as indicators of potential health effects from pathogenic microorganisms; they are used as an operational tool to determine how well the drinking water treatment system is operating.
+In water leaving a treatment plant, the presence of total coliforms indicates that the water has been inadequately treated and may contain pathogenic microorganisms; in semi-public systems, the presence of total coliforms generally indicates that the system is vulnerable to contamination and that additional actions need to be taken; in a distribution and storage system, detection of total coliforms can indicate regrowth of the bacteria in distribution system biofilms or intrusion of untreated water; distribution systems: No consecutive samples or no more than 10% of samples should contain total coliforms thus, exceedances of the distribution system goal should be investigated.
+Turbidity (2003) GuidelineTreatedwater < 0.1 Naturally occurring particles: Inorganic : clays, silts, metal precipitates Organic : decomposed plant & animal debris, microorganisms Indirect associations: particles can harbour microorganisms, protecting them from disinfection, and can entrap heavy metals and biocides; elevated or fluctuating turbidity in filtered water can indicate a problem with the water treatment process and a potential increased risk of pathogens in treated water.
+Guidelines apply to individual filter turbidity for systems that use surface water or GUDI; drinking water from some sources may meet exemption criteria from filtration requirements established by the appropriate authority; increases in distribution system turbidity can be indicative of deteriorating water quality and should be investigated. $\leq 0.1 \text{ NTU}$ Table 1 footnote4